roma160/Windows-Google-Lens/README.md

 ﻿# Windows Google Lens

-Project to make native port of mobile version of Google Lense onto Windows.
+Project to make **unofficial** native port of mobile version of Google Lense onto Windows.

 The concept is firstly presented by https://github.com/WhoIsJayD/Google-Lens-For-Windows